neurocyte/ghc-android/README.md

 have a ghc clone, you can use the mirror script to avoid doing a full re-download during cloning.

+Before starting a build you will need a working gcc, git and (at least for arm builds) llvm-3.2 on the build host.

 To build a ghc-android compiler execute:

     ./build

-By default this should give you a ghc-android-14-arm-linux-androideabi-4.7 compiler.
+By default this should give you a android-14 arm-linux-androideabi-4.7 compiler at:

+    ~/.ghc/android-14/arm-linux-androideabi-4.7/bin

+Add this directory to your PATH to use the cross compiler with the full target prefix.

+Or add:

+    ~/.ghc/android-14/arm-linux-androideabi-4.7/arm-linux-androideabi/bin

+to your PATH to use it without prefixes.
+There is also a cabal wrapper script in this directory that will cross compile packages with cable and add them to the ghc package-db.

 You can change various variables via the environment to give you other configurations.

 There is also a pre-configured x86 variation you can build like this: